-Wildfire Prevention and Recovery, Hazard Mitigation, & Resiliency Support Legislation and Regulatory Efforts:
+Wildfire Prevention and Recovery, Hazard Mitigation, & Resiliency

-- To support policy and funding needs, outlined in the City's Community Wildfire Protection Plan, General Plan and other regulatory documents. - To minimize the frequency and impact of electric utility power shutoffs intended to reduce wildfire risk. - To fund hazard mitigation projects, such as wildfire hardening, seismic upgrade, and flood protection measures, including those identified in a FEMA-approved Local Hazard Mitigation Plan. - To fund state efforts to update and prepare earthquake hazard mapping. - To establish resiliency hubs throughout cities or population centers. - To advocate that additional funding be appropriated for emergency areas such as parks to have proper bathrooms, and to be properly equipped for emergency use.
+- To support policy and funding needs, outlined in the City's Community Wildfire Protection Plan, General Plan and other regulatory documents. - To minimize the frequency and impact of electric utility power shutoffs intended to reduce wildfire risk. - To fund hazard mitigation projects, such as wildfire hardening, seismic upgrade, and flood protection measures, including those identified in a FEMA-approved Local Hazard Mitigation Plan. - To fund state efforts to update and prepare earthquake hazard mapping. - To establish resiliency hubs throughout cities or population centers. - To advocate that additional funding be appropriated for emergency areas such as parks to have proper bathrooms, and to be properly equipped for emergency use. - To address the State Insurance Commissioner's cancellation of fire insurance and rates for those living near or in the Wildland Urban Interface.
+Support efforts to ensure a fair market cost to fire insurance for the City's residents.

-That attempts to shift wildfire costs associated with investor-owned utilitycaused events to the City and its residents.
+• That attempts to shift wildfire costs associated with investor-owned utilitycaused events to the City and its residents.

-Administration, Human Resources and Risk Management Support Legislation:
+Administration, Human Resources and Risk Management

-- To increase civic participation and engagement, including the continued allowance of legislative subcommittees, advisory committees, and commissions to participate virtually (post-COVID-19 state of emergency) without physical location posting requirements under the Ralph M. Brown Act. - To promote efforts to advance workplace diversity, equity, inclusion, and belonging. - To facilitate the ability of local government to share resources to increase efficiencies and decrease costs, including local efforts to address regional management of fire services.
+- To increase civic participation and engagement, including the continued allowance of legislative subcommittees, advisory committees, and commissions to participate virtually (post-COVID-19 state of emergency) without physical location posting requirements under the Ralph M. Brown Act. - To promote efforts to advance workplace diversity, equity, inclusion, and belonging.

-- To maximize flexibility for local government in contracting and contract negotiations. - To maintain fiscal solvency concerning unfunded pension and retiree healthcare liability.
+- To facilitate the ability of local government to share resources to increase efficiencies and decrease costs, including local efforts to address regional management of fire services. - To maximize flexibility for local government in contracting and contract negotiations. - To maintain fiscal solvency concerning unfunded pension and retiree healthcare liability.
 Support efforts that decrease local costs. - To fully fund programs mandated by the State.